Digestive system and cystic fibrosis

 Gastro oesophageal reflux disease (GORD) occurs when acid and non-acid contents of the stomach move in the wrong direction and go back into the oesophagus (gullet).
 This can cause burning of the oesophagus or ‘heart burn’ and is thought to provoke coughing and possibly contribute to lung damage.

-GORD is more common in CF because of excessive coughing, obstructive lung disease, delayed emptying of the stomach, high-fat diet, a lax valve at the bottom of the oesophagus and other CF-specific complications.
+GORD is more common in CF because of excessive coughing, obstructive lung disease, delayed emptying of the stomach, some people eating a high-fat diet, a lax valve at the bottom of the oesophagus and other CF-specific complications.

 Medicines that reduce or neutralise acid in the stomach, or surgery to strengthen the sphincter or valve at the bottom of the oesophagus, may be advised to help treat GORD.
 It is very common to have treatment to reduce GORD before a lung transplant as reflux and aspiration may increase the risk of lung rejection post-transplant.